- International Fees

 - Use stage boxes to transfer audio to live speakers, recording tablets and for streaming.

-- Apply the convenience of touchscreen tablet recording and audio technologies, as touchscreen recordings are now replacing the mouse click style of current PC recording.
+- Apply the convenience of touchscreen tablet recording and audio technologies.

 - Identify how home recording techniques are replacing conventional recording studios for most of today's music recording.

-- Use available software to overcome the drawbacks of small recording space typically found in most home settings in order to simulate a large room setting.
+- Use available software to overcome the drawbacks of small recording spaces typically found in home settings to simulate a large room setting.

 Related Programs